AI Prompting in 2026: A Crash Course

 combine snowball-style wins with smart use of that lump sum.

-Notice what is happening.
 You are not waiting for the AI to read your mind.
-You are showing your taste, and the AI is reshaping the option space around it.
+You are showing your taste; the AI reshapes the option space around it.
 After two or three rounds, you have one option that feels exactly right.
-Now you ask for the full plan.
+Then ask for the full plan.

 The same loop works for writing, where it has its own name: outline before drafting.

-Iteration 2: pick one outline, ask AI to critique it.
+- Iteration 2: pick one outline, ask AI to critique it and grade it out of 10.
+Note what scored below 9.

-Iteration 3: revise the outline, ask AI to expand each heading
+- Iteration 3: revise the outline based on the critique, then ask AI to expand each heading into 3 to 5 bullets.

-Iteration 4: critique the bullets, fix the weak ones.
+- Iteration 4: critique the bullets, grade them out of 10, fix the ones below 9.

 Why this works: editing one word in an outline can change the direction of the whole article.
 Editing one word in a final draft changes one word.
 Almost all of the leverage in writing happens at the outline level.
 AI generates word-by-word from the start, so unless you force structure first, it cannot see the whole shape.

 The temptation is to ask for the full draft on the first try.
 Resist it.
-AI's first draft of anything is workslop: looks polished, says little.
-The loop turns ten minutes of polished nothing into thirty minutes of actually-useful something.
+AI's first draft of anything is slop: looks polished, says little.
+The loop — ten or twelve minutes of structural work before any drafting, then several rounds of grade-and-fix on top — turns a forgettable post into one that lands.
+The total time is rarely more than forty-five minutes for a 600-word piece.
+The first ten of those minutes save the other thirty-five from being wasted.

 A worked writing example.
 A team lead wants to write a 600-word post titled "Why our small AI team is shipping faster than the big team across the hall."
 Here is what each round of the loop looks like in practice: